TALKING TO PHOTOGRAPHER CLAYTON PATTERSON

 Also, I do not believe that there should be any kind of special pass needed to document the streets of an open and free society.
 What happens in public should be there for all the public to see and record.
 The streets belong to everyone.

 What do you think of the sometimes special treatment police get when they are caught breaking the law?

 Do you get the sense the police have it out for you now?
 Does it affect how you do your work?

 What’s your advice to other photographers who get into confrontations with law enforcement?

-ABOUT THE AUTHOR: Shawn Nee/discarted, is an award winning filmmaker and photographer based in Los Angeles.
+ABOUT SHAWN NEE: He is an award winning filmmaker and photographer based in Los Angeles.
 The images and videos shown on boywithgrenade were collected during the past few years while living in Hollywood.
 In April of 2011, Shawn abruptly stopped taking pictures.